 Basic approaches to software development can be expressed through documents that regulate relationships between the Client (the Product Owner) and the Vendor (the Software Development Company).
-These are: contracts, project charters, specifications, and other custom documents (if any).
-The actual names of these documents and allocation of responsibilities between them do not matter that much.
+These are contracts, project charters, specifications, and other custom documents (if any).
+The actual names of these documents and the allocation of responsibilities between them do not matter that much.
 Every software company forms its own set of documents where the main principles of collaboration are described in detail for each approach.
-It is done through basic specifics of an approach, which are customized for unique conditions, workflows, policies and processes of a particular business.
+It is done through basic specifics of an approach, which are customized for unique conditions, workflows, policies, and processes of a particular business.

 Main contract types at MobiDev: